MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Entity_Behavior_Defender.md

 1. Review the *Configuration* tab information.
 Notice that you cannot change the **Anomaly score threshold**.

-1. Then select **X** in the top right corner to exit the Analytics rule wizard.
+1. Then select **Cancel** button on the lower right to exit the Analytics rule wizard.

 1. Scroll right to the analytics rule you selected until see and select the ellipsis **(...)** icon.